GuanceCloud/datakit/internal/export/doc/en/inputs/dialtesting_browser.md

 ## Screenshot Support {#screenshot}

-The Lightpanda engine currently does not support screenshots.
-Even when `advance_options.screenshot_on_failure = true` is enabled, no `steps[].screenshot` is generated.
+The bundled Lightpanda build does not support screenshots. `advance_options.screenshot_on_failure` is ignored for Lightpanda tasks, and no `steps[].screenshot` is generated.

 ## Troubleshooting {#troubleshooting}